*this post contains affiliate links*

 5. Fancy Paper

-I use a super-smooth, heavy-weight card stock (purchased at any art supply store) that comes in a huge ream of 250 sheets.
+I use a super-smooth, heavy-weight card stock that comes in a huge ream of 150 sheets.
 The smooth texture of the paper will work wonderfully with your brush pens AND the hefty weight of the card stock makes it a really high-quality paper to gift or sell.
 This paper, in particular, is a very clean, bright white, which also photographs beautifully.
-It's a tad more expensive than a sketch book, but it lasts a LOT longer and is much a much more high-quality choice.

 5. A Guillotine Cutter or Other Paper Trimmer

-Because I buy the 'fancy' paper, I want to make sure I get the most out of it!
+Because I post pretty much everything I letter on Instagram, I want to make sure I get the most out of each piece of paper I use!
 A lot of times, you'll find me cutting my 8.5x11 sheets in half to get double-duty out of them.
 Also, if I'm giving or selling a piece, I want to give/sell it in a standard framing size.
 Having a paper trimmer with a ruler and guidelines makes it super simple to cut my paper down to a standard 8x10 size or a 5x7.
 I highly recommend picking one up if you like creating pieces of all sizes, don't have an eye for symmetry and straight lines, and don't trust yourself with a pair of scissors!
 (Me.)

 6. Bonus: A 'Fancy' Pencil Pouch

 This is totally a bonus because, obvi, it's not a necessity!
 Especially the 'fancy' part.
 I'm lucky because my brother works at Fossil, and he knows just what to get me with his discounts!
-At first, I was going to use this pouch for non-lettering supplies, but I decided to throw some of my most-used tools inside (the aforementioned eraser and pencils, a few Microns, and my favorite Fudenosuke Brush Pens) before going on vacation this Summer, and I was so glad I did.
-Since then, I keep this pouch with me (along with a little notebook) just in case creativity strikes and I need to take a moment with my brush pen.
+(Aka: a pencil pouch) I throw my most-used tools inside (the aforementioned eraser and pencils, a few Microns, and my favorite Fudenosuke Brush Pens), and throw it in a backpack or tote bag, along with notebook or a folder with some lettering paper inside before going on a trip, and I am always so grateful to myself for the ease and convenience of lettering on the go!

 7. A Lettering Reference or Resource Tool